Spook's: The Spook's Battle

-Tom learns that his mother has returned to Greece and left behind three trunks intended for him alone.
-On the Spook's orders, Tom and Alice Deane travel to collect them, only to learn that his family has been abducted by witches and taken to Pendle.
-While Tom struggles with what he learns about the Spook's history and the priest Father Stocks, he must also deal with rival witch clans, including the Mouldheels, and the threat of Mistress Wurmalde.
-The witches plan to summon the Fiend, a powerful personification of the Dark.
-Tom fights to rescue his family and prevent the summoning, confronting unsettling truths about his own heritage and his mother's links to dark powers.
+Tom learns that his mother has returned to Greece and left three trunks for him.
+Gregory sends Tom and Alice Deane to collect them, but they discover that Tom's family has been abducted by witches and taken to Pendle.
+Tom becomes involved with rival witch clans, including the Mouldheels, and the plans of Mistress Wurmalde.
+The witches seek to summon the Fiend.
+Tom tries to rescue his family and prevent the summoning while learning more about his mother and his own heritage.

 The Spook's Mistake

-Sent north for further training under Bill Arkwright, Tom endures harsh lessons at a haunted mill surrounded by dangerous marshes.
-Arkwright's methods are severe, but he prepares Tom for attacks from the Dark, including the Fiend's daughter Morwena, a deadly water witch sent to kill him.
-When Arkwright misjudges the danger and leaves Tom exposed, Tom is forced to face enemies with little support.
-With help from Alice Deane and the Spook, he takes part in a series of battles against Morwena and other servants of the Fiend.
-The effects of the Spook's choice to send Tom away, and Arkwright's own failings, threaten to give the Dark an advantage and place Tom's future as a Spook at risk.
+Tom is sent north for further training under Bill Arkwright, who lives at a haunted mill near dangerous marshes.
+Arkwright's training is severe and is meant to prepare Tom for attacks from the Dark, including Morwena, a water witch and daughter of the Fiend.
+When Arkwright misjudges the danger, Tom is left vulnerable.
+With help from Alice Deane and Gregory, he fights Morwena and other servants of the Fiend.
+The book also examines the consequences of Gregory's decision to send Tom away.

 The Spook's Sacrifice

-Tom Ward is drawn between loyalty to the Spook and obedience to his mother, Mam, who reveals that she is a lamia with a complex history.
-Tom, Mam, Alice and the Spook travel to Greece to confront the Ordeen, a powerful entity whose return would bring widespread destruction.
-On their way they must deal with the Fiend's attempts to win Tom over, and with allies who use dark magic for their own purposes.
-Mam places herself between the Ordeen and the human world, giving her life to hold it back.
-Through her letters and a final encounter with her spirit, Tom gains a clearer understanding of her motives and accepts his role in the fight against the Dark, continuing his apprenticeship with Alice Deane at his side.
+Tom is divided between loyalty to Gregory and obedience to his mother, Mam, who reveals that she is a lamia.
+Tom, Mam, Alice and Gregory travel to Greece to face the Ordeen, an entity whose return would bring destruction.
+During the journey they face the Fiend's attempts to influence Tom and allies who use dark magic.
+Mam gives her life to hold back the Ordeen.
+Through her letters and a final encounter with her spirit, Tom learns more about her motives and continues his apprenticeship.

 The Spook's Nightmare

-With war spreading through the County, the Spook, Tom and Alice Deane travel to the Isle of Mona in search of safety, but instead find fear and persecution.
-Suspected witches are subjected to brutal tests, and if they are found guilty they are offered to the buggane.
-Lord Barrule, a shaman who works with the buggane, controls much of what happens on the island.
-Matters worsen when Bony Lizzie returns, seeking revenge on the Spook for the years she spent imprisoned in his garden pit.
-Surrounded by hostile forces and shifting loyalties, Tom, Alice and the Spook must survive both the island's rulers and old enemies from the County.
+As war spreads through the County, Gregory, Tom and Alice Deane travel to the Isle of Mona, where suspected witches are tested and those found guilty are offered to the buggane.
+Lord Barrule, a shaman who works with the buggane, controls much of the island.
+Bony Lizzie also returns, seeking revenge for her imprisonment in Gregory's garden pit.
+Tom, Alice and Gregory must survive the island's rulers and enemies from the County.